open-learning-exchange/planet/Style-Guide.md

 Within the `src/app` directory, each feature should have its own directory.
 Within that directory as we add sub-features, if there are more than 9 files we should create a sub-directory with the same naming convention as files (i.e. Resources Review would be in a `resources-review` directory).

 The `src/app/shared` directory is intended for files which are used across different features.
 Rather than creating more directories in the `src/app` directory, we can store these files here to reduce the number of files & directories in the main app directory.
+### il8n
+Planet uses the `il8n` translation module to translate our content and make it accessible.
+This module can be included with an html tag by the keyword il8n within the html tag.
+For example, `<p il8n> Text to be translated </p>` However, if there are no strings enclosed by the tage, or if only interpolation strings are enclosed, then the `il8n` attribute should not be used.
 ## SCSS Style
 ### Naming
 This is a work in progress.
 Please keep names descriptive and concise.
 Feature or the role of the class should be a prefix separated with a dash from the rest of the name.